How To Find the Best Jobs for You

 The next step is filtering the job search posts by using advanced search tools.
 Some tools you can use on Indeed are:

-Filters can narrow down the number of job postings by salary, company, location, posting date and more.
+Filters can be used to find the best jobs for you by narrowing down the number of job postings by salary, company, location, posting date and more.
 With this advanced job search option, you can potentially turn a results page with thousands of jobs into several dozens.

 If you’re using Indeed on your phone, you’ll see the filter button on your search results page, just to the right of the search bar.
 On a desktop, these filters are on the left side of the page.